DinaSkills/PHP-wordpress/README.md

   ```
   zip -r my-plugin.zip plugin directory
   ```
 OR use a program to zip files.
-If you do not have one istalled download it from https://www.7-zip.org/
+If you do not have one installed download it from https://www.7-zip.org/

 6. Upload plugin to wordpress